diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### [🍿 Watch Quick Tips | Understanding the Basics of Manual Queries](https://vimeo.com/770024733)

 When typing a word, a number, or a combination of both in the search bar, Diskover will look for those **isolated characters**.
-In order to find isolated characters, Diskover uses **isolators** like **spaces, underscores, hyphens, forward slashes, period, other punctuation, as well as upper cases** (aka CamelCase).
+In order to find isolated characters, Diskover uses **isolators** like **spaces, underscores, hyphens, forward slashes, periods, other punctuation, as well as upper cases** (aka CamelCase).

 Of course, there are ways to find characters that are not isolated by using [wild cards](#wildcards), which is explained in the next section.